Support

 Explore volunteer opportunities!

 Our organization is totally run by volunteers!
-Attend an orientation on Saturday from noon to 1 p.m by RSVP only and we do ask that you wear a mask.
+Attend an orientation on Saturday at 1 p.m by RSVP .

-We are looking for office staff, youth volunteers, board members, Peace Parks volunteers, gardeners, realtors, marketing folks, etc.
+We are looking for office staff, youth volunteers, board members, Peace Park volunteers, gardeners, marketing folks, etc.